 A Diwali party would not be complete without a satisfying and fragrant tandoori dish.
 As a starter, or for something to nibble on, I love making Tandoori Paneer Tikka with my homemade Paneer.
 It’s delicious served with emerald-green coriander mint chutney.

 Traditionally we cook vegetarian food on the third day of Diwali as we welcome Goddess Laxmi, goddess of prosperity and wealth, into our houses.
 I love to make a true Punjabi-style Dal Makhani.
 Creamy slow-cooked black lentils with aromatic spices – served with jeera rice and a zingy pineapple mint raita.
 These dishes always make my Diwali recipe list because they are such crowd-pleasers.

 Obviously this year our celebrations might be a bit different as we won’t be able to visit our family in India.
 Instead, I’ll take a trip to my wonderful local Asian market to buy my ingredients, lamps, and colours (coloured sand, rice, powder and petals) for making the traditional Rangoli patterns in front of our house.
 And I will probably stock up on some extra sweets, just to be on the safe side.

 Wishing you and your family happiness, prosperity and joy this Diwali.

 Join Nidhi Verma in a live, online Cookalong to celebrate and indulge in the spirit of Diwali on Thursday 5th November, 2020 at 6pm GMT.

 Nidhi will be showing you how to cook one of her favourite Indian menus – Tandoori Chicken with fragrant Lemon Rice and Coriander Mint Chutney.

-You’ll learn new skills and discover more about Diwali as you cook along from your own kitchen, before sitting down to enjoy this delicious and authentic Indian menu.
+You’ll learn new skills and discover more about this wonderful festival as you cook along from your own kitchen, before sitting down to enjoy this delicious and authentic Indian menu.